fernandoklurfan/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/edge-server-deployments/system-requirements.md

 - [Firewalls](system-requirements.md#Firewalls)

-- [Directors](system-requirements.md#Directors) (these are optional, and if they're included, they'll be located on your internal network)
+- [Directors](system-requirements.md#Directors) (these are optional, and if they're included, they're located on your internal network)

 - [Load Balancers](system-requirements.md#LoadBalancers) (you can have DNS load balancing or a hardware load balancer (HLB), but for a single Edge Server, this isn't needed)